TheKrafter/Soundtrack/README.md

 #### Install

-*Note: Soundtrack has only been tested on Linux, other operating systems are not supported or reccommended.*
+*Note: Soundtrack has only been tested on Linux.
+While portability has been kept in mind, *

 ```sh
 # Get the code